xiaolei-lab/SIMER/README.md

 SP <- phenotype(SP)
 ```

-In single-trait simulation, the trait can be controlled by ***multiple-group QTNs***.
-An example of single-trait controlled by two-group QTNs is displayed as follows:
+In the single-trait simulation, the trait can be controlled by ***multiple-group QTNs***.
+An example of the single-trait controlled by two-group QTNs is displayed as follows:

 ```r
 # Generate annotation simulation parameters